daniel-m-campos/RL-Snake-Game/README.md

 # RL Snake Game

-This is an Reinforcement Learning Snake Game with an NCurses UI for selecting to either:
+This is a Reinforcement Learning Snake Game with an NCurses UI for selecting to either:
 1. Play snake yourself.
 1. Watch an RL bot play.
 1. Train a new RL bot to play, which you can then watch.